A large brown bear walking through a forest

 An adult brown bear in dense woodland © Arcturos

-Although the worldwide brown bear population is fairly large, localised populations are fragmented and decreasing due to habitat loss, a significant proportion due to logging and forest clearance.
+Although the worldwide brown bear population is fairly large, localised populations are fragmented and decreasing due to the brown bears’ habitat loss, a significant proportion due to logging and forest clearance.
 Southern populations are more dispersed than those in the north.

 Brown bears may attack livestock, damage property, forage crops or even threaten people – typically becoming defensive when cubs or carcasses are nearby.
 Brown bears will happily scavenge on rubbish or other human food that is available.
 This conflict reduces peoples’ tolerance to living with bears and can result in their persecution through hunting, trapping or poisoning.

 Poaching is a threat to many populations of brown bears.
-Bears may be poached because of a lack of tolerance to live with potentially dangerous wild animals, or due to the illegal trade for bear parts in Asian countries.
+Brown bear poaching may be because of a lack of tolerance to live with potentially dangerous wild animals, or due to the illegal trade for bear parts in Asian countries.

-Bears are inquisitive and opportunistic and suffer in captive situations, such as zoos and circuses, displaying their distress through abnormal behaviours, including bar-biting, swaying from side to side and even self-mutilation.
+Bears are inquisitive and opportunistic and brown bears in captivity, such as zoos and circuses, suffer, displaying their distress through abnormal behaviours, including bar-biting, swaying from side to side and even self-mutilation.
 Historically, cruel methods were employed to force dancing bears to perform.

 What is Born Free doing to help brown bears?